 After identifying a suitable social media platform(s) for your business, determine your marketing budget and allocate it strategically across platforms and campaigns.
 Each digital marketing platform offers different bidding options, such as cost per click (CPC), cost per impression (CPM), or cost per lead (CPL).
 Identify average engagement rates of the month and underperforming ads and refine your targeting, messaging, or visuals to improve results.

-You may experiment with different ad formats, such as sponsored content, display ads, video ads, or carousel ads, to see what resonates best with your B2B audience.
-Apart from this, try Instagram, Facebook, Google, and LinkedIn ads or any website specific to your niche business.
+You can experiment with different ad formats, such as sponsored content, display ads, video ads, or carousel ads, to see what resonates best with your B2B audience.
+Apart from this, try Instagram, Facebook, Google, and LinkedIn ads, or any website specific to your niche business.

 You must try different variables such as headlines, visuals, ad copy, landing pages, and targeting options to identify the most effective combinations.